 Prosper, LendingClub and Upstart are peer-to-peer (P2P) lenders.
 Upstart is the youngest of the three, established in the spring of 2012.
 Prosper and LendingClub were founded in 2005 and 2006, respectively.

 Prosper and Upstart solely deal in personal loans, but LendingClub has a few more options in its suite of lending solutions, including auto refinancing, business loans and patient financing for physicians through LendingClub.
-All three providers only operate online.
+All three providers operate online.

 What is a peer-to-peer lender?

 Peer-to-peer lenders are providers that source the funds for your loan from individual investors, rather than from a bank.
-These investors — or “peers” — can usually partially or fully fund a loan.
+These investors — or “peers” — can choose to partially or fully fund a loan.